'PTI and army keeping Pakistan together,' Imran Khan says in Jhelum jalsa

 The ousted prime minister added that he aims to bring 2.5 million to Islamabad as the nation had "arose" against the "imported government".

-The ex-former minister said that PM Shehbaz termed the threat letter false.
+The former minister said that PM Shehbaz termed the threat letter false.
 "Why did PM Shehbaz call the National Security Committee (NSC) meeting twice if the letter was false," he questioned.

 Asking Foreign Minister Bilawal Bhutto-Zardari if he made any statement regarding India's denial of the Indus Basin Treaty, Qureshi said that the country is facing a water crisis.